Commit-Boost/commit-boost-client/docs/docs/get_started/troubleshooting.md

 # Troubleshooting

-Commit-Boost is currently in alpha development so it's likely there are bugs, if you find any or have any question, please reach out on [X (Twitter)](https://x.com/Commit_Boost) or [Telegram](https://t.me/+Pcs9bykxK3BiMzk5).
+Commit-Boost was recently audited and going through a phased approach for validators to move to production.
+If you find any or have any question, please reach out on [X (Twitter)](https://x.com/Commit_Boost) or [Telegram](https://t.me/+Pcs9bykxK3BiMzk5).
+If there are any security related items, please see ... (need to get link to MD).

 If you started the modules correctly you should see the following logs.